Jaylen Brown scores 40, Celtics beat Lakers 121-113

 Celtics: Robert Williams III missed the game with left knee soreness and swelling.
 Boston was 8-2 since he joined the starting lineup at the trade deadline after Daniel Theis was moved to Chicago. … Evan Fournier missed his fifth straight game under the NBA’s health and safety protocols.

-Lakers: Davis has been cleared for full on-court activities, and coach Frank Vogel is hopeful he can play next week.
-He hasn’t played since Feb.
+Lakers: Davis has been cleared for full on-court activities, and Vogel is hopeful he can play next week.
+Davis hasn’t played since Feb.
 14. “He’s tired of being a patient and ready to be a player again,” Vogel said.

 UP NEXT